BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 This thesis demonstrates that architecture-independent features are sufficient to characterize codes and to predict performance so as to schedule the optimal device.
 We proposed an extended benchmark suite which supports diverse accelerators, and demonstrated the performance of these devices over a large number of codes / kernels.
-We developed the Architecture-Independent Workload Characterization Tool (AIWC) to examine the structural characteristics of these kernels we show the degree of optimization and structural constraints of the implementation, and can be examined to offer an understanding of the algorithm without having to consider the hardware.
+We developed the Architecture-Independent Workload Characterization Tool (AIWC) to examine the structural characteristics, the degree of optimization and constraints of the implementation of kernels to offer an understanding of the algorithm without having to consider the hardware.
-Finally, we used these metrics to identify the most suitable device using a predictive regression model.
+Finally, we used these AIWC metrics to identify the most suitable device using a predictive regression model.

-The efforts in extending the OpenDwarfs provides a reliable benchmark suite with multiple problem sizes and high precision measurements.
+The extended OpenDwarf suite provides a reliable benchmark suite with multiple problem sizes and high precision measurements.
-This allows for reproducible results to be generated quickly, and over a range of heterogeneous accelerator devices.
+Reproducible results can be generated quickly and over a range of heterogeneous accelerator devices.
-For this thesis 15 devices were used to produce a full set of execution times and other performance metrics over 12 benchmarks and 42 kernels.
+A full set of execution times and other performance metrics were generated using 15 devices over 12 benchmarks and 42 kernels.
-The energy and hardware events metrics allow direct performance evaluations to be made between devices.
+The energy and hardware events metrics allowed direct performance evaluations to be made between devices.

-Examining the performance of the benchmark suite over a range of devices allows a direct comparison to be made between these devices on a per application basis.
+Examining the performance of the benchmark suite over a range of devices allowed a direct comparison to be made between these devices on a per application basis.
-The exploration of the differences in codes can be used to explain the performance differences on heterogeneous devices.
+The exploration of the differences in codes was used to explain the performance differences on heterogeneous devices.
-To this end, the Architecture Independent Workload Characterisation (AIWC) was developed and is capable of identifying the fundamental characteristics of programs free from any specific device.
+To this end, the AIWC is capable of identifying the fundamental characteristics of programs free from any specific device.
-AIWC is capable of analysing kernels in order to extract a set of predefined features or characteristics.
+AIWC allowed extraction of a set of pre-defined features or characteristics for analysis of kernels.
-The tool can be used in diversity analysis -- see Appendix \ref{appendix:diversity-analysis} -- which is essential when assembling benchmark suites and justifying the inclusion of a benchmark.
+The tool was used in diversity analysis -- see Appendix \ref{appendix:diversity-analysis} -- which is essential when assembling benchmark suites and justifying the inclusion of a benchmark.
-These metrics were used for creating a predictive model of the performance of OpenCL kernels on different hardware devices and settings.
+These AIWC metrics were used for creating a predictive model of the performance of OpenCL kernels on different hardware devices and settings.
 This model can be incorporated into existing HPC schedulers and has no run-time overhead -- a code is instrumented once only using AIWC and the resulting features are embedded into the header of each kernel code to be used by the scheduler at runtime.

 The use of accelerators is pervasive in HPC and will become more so in the future.
 We showed that AIWC and the predictive model support a methodology to achieve better performance on HPC systems composed of heterogeneous accelerators.
-Fine grained scheduling decisions could be supported with the high accuracy of predictions.
+Fine-grained scheduling decisions could be supported with the high accuracy of predictions.
 This is the obvious next step for the work presented in this thesis and will hopefully become a significant addition to device selection in HPC workload scheduling.
 The contents of this thesis fall into the areas of benchmarking, workload characterization, high-performance computing, predictive modelling, software engineering and performance evaluation.
 Its main goal, is however, improving the performance of large HPC systems by providing useful scheduling information of scientific applications to the most appropriate accelerator.